Yangxinsix/curator/docs/source/tutorials/training.rst

       curator-train cfg=user_cfg.yaml

 You can define any parameters in the config file.
 For reference, the meanings of different parameters are documented under ``curator/configs/``.
 Once a job is run, a complete ``config.yaml`` file will be generated.
-This file reflects the effective configuration and can be reused or modified for future tasks.
+This file contains the effective configuration and can be reused or modified for future tasks.

 All other CURATOR tasks (e.g., selection, evaluation) can be initiated in the same way.